FeelingPeachy/Lecture-Notes/ECMM424/week2.md

 ### perfomance measures
 - Expected average delay in queue of the n customers completing service
     ![alt text](image-6.png)
+    - sum of delays of all customers / sum(num of customers)
+    - therefore need to record delay for each customer

 ### intuitive explaination

+based on interarrival times we can determine the acrtual arrival times, ie first arrivat a1 = 0.4 then a2 = 1.2 therefore customer 2 arrives at ( 1.6)

+t0 = total time no customers is waiting in queue t1 = how long 1 customer is waiting in queue t2 = how long 2 customers waitingin in the cusue therefore 0 * t0 + 1 * t1 * 2 + t2
+then divide by total simulation time which will give total waiting time in queue

+##### Measures of Performance: Expected Utilization of the Server
+vertcal axis represents the busyness of server and x axis is time so just sum the total time the server is busy over total time to get the percentage of the serceer being bugy

+b(t) how busy the eserver, q(t)  waiting time

 # Implementation of A Single-Server Queueing System Simulator